BIAOXYZ/myNotes/programming_notes/programming_languages/prog_lang_python/realpython/pointers-in-python.md

     ```
   * > The above statement results in the same end-memory state as the addition.
 To recap, ***in Python, you don’t assign variables.
 Instead, you bind names to references***.
 - > **A Note on Intern Objects in Python**
+  * > Suppose you have the following Python code:
+    ```py
+    >>> x = 1000
+    >>> y = 1000
+    >>> x is y
+    True
+    ```
+  * > As above, `x` and `y` are both `names` that point to the same `Python object`.
+But ***the Python object that holds the value 1000 is not always guaranteed to have the same memory address***.
+For example, if you were to add two numbers together to get 1000, you would end up with a different memory address:
+    ```py
+    >>> x = 1000
+    >>> y = 499 + 501
+    >>> x is y
+    False
+    ```
+  * > This time, the line `x is y` returns `False`.
+If this is confusing, then don’t worry.
+Here are the steps that occur when this code is executed:
+    > 1. Create Python object(1000)
+    > 2. Assign the name x to that object
+    > 3. Create Python object (499)
+    > 4. Create Python object (501)
+    > 5. Add these two objects together
+    > 6. Create a new Python object (1000)
+    > 7. Assign the name y to that object
+  * > **Technical Note**: The above steps occur only when this code is executed inside a REPL.
+If you were to take the example above, ***paste it into a file, and run the file***, then you would find that the `x is y` line would return `True`.
+  * > This occurs because compilers are smart.
+The CPython compiler attempts to make optimizations called [peephole optimizations](https://en.wikipedia.org/wiki/Peephole_optimization), which help save execution steps whenever possible.
+For detailed information, you can check out [CPython’s peephole optimizer source code](https://github.com/python/cpython/blob/master/Python/peephole.c).
+  * > Isn’t this wasteful?
+Well, yes it is, but that’s the price you pay for all of the great benefits of Python.
+You never have to worry about cleaning up these intermediate objects or even need to know that they exist!
+The joy is that these operations are relatively fast, and you never had to know any of those details until now.
+  * > The core Python developers, in their wisdom, also noticed this waste and decided to make a few optimizations.
+These optimizations result in behavior that can be surprising to newcomers:
+    ```py
+    >>> x = 20
+    >>> y = 19 + 1
+    >>> x is y
+    True
+    ```
+  * > In this example, you see nearly the same code as before, except this time the result is `True`.
+This is the result of ***`interned objects`***. ***Python pre-creates a certain subset of objects in memory and keeps them in the global [namespace](https://realpython.com/python-namespaces-scope/) for everyday use***.
+    >> Namespaces and Scope in Python https://realpython.com/python-namespaces-scope/
+  * > Which objects depend on the implementation of Python.
+CPython 3.7 interns the following:
+    > 1. Integer numbers between -5 and 256
+    > 2. Strings that contain ASCII letters, digits, or underscores only
+  * > The reasoning behind this is that these variables are extremely likely to be used in many programs.
+By interning these objects, Python prevents memory allocation calls for consistently used objects.
+  * > Strings that are `less than 20 characters and contain ASCII letters, digits, or underscores` will be interned.
+The reasoning behind this is that these are assumed to be some kind of identity:
+    ```py
+    >>> s1 = "realpython"
+    >>> id(s1)
+    140696485006960
+    >>> s2 = "realpython"
+    >>> id(s2)
+    140696485006960
+    >>> s1 is s2
+    True
+    ```
+  * > Here you can see that `s1` and `s2` both point to the same address in memory.
+If you were to introduce a non-ASCII letter, digit, or underscore, then you would get a different result:
+    ```py
+    >>> s1 = "Real Python!"
+    >>> s2 = "Real Python!"
+    >>> s1 is s2
+    False
+    ```
+  * > Because this example has an `exclamation mark (!)` in it, these strings are not interned and are different objects in memory.
+  * > **Bonus**: If you really want these objects to reference the same internal object, then you may want to check out `sys.intern()`.
+One of the use cases for this function is outlined in the documentation:
+    >> Interning strings is useful to gain a little performance on dictionary lookup—if the keys in a dictionary are interned, and the lookup key is interned, the key comparisons (after hashing) can be done by a pointer compare instead of a string compare. ([Source](https://docs.python.org/3/library/sys.html#sys.intern))
+  * > Interned objects are often a source of confusion.
+Just remember, if you’re ever in doubt, that you can always use `id()` and `is` to determine object equality.
+- > **Simulating Pointers in Python**